Apple's iPhone 16 gets a camera button, Action button and the A18 chip

 The Camera Control button also works with a new Google Lens-style visual intelligence feature that's coming to the iPhone 16 later this year.
 For instance, you an point your phone at a new restaurant, click the Camera Control and find out details about the menu and opening hours.

 The other key upgrades are on the interior.
 Apple says there's a new thermal system made from 100 percent recycled aluminum to replace the copper one from previous devices.
 That should help reduce overheating and improve temperature regulation – Apple says you’ll get 30 percent higher sustained performance while gaming.
-In addition, there’s support for hardware-accelerated ray-tracing, which is said to deliver 5 times higher frame rates than with software-accelerated ray-tracing.
+In addition, there’s support for hardware-accelerated ray-tracing, which is said to deliver five times higher frame rates than with software-accelerated ray-tracing.

 Some games that were previously only supported on the iPhone 15 Pro (at least in terms of phones) will be available on iPhone 16.
 Those include Assassin's Creed Mirage and several Resident Evil titles.